mcollu/scube/docs/source/index.rst

 Pre-requisites
 --------------

 Requires the installation of WEIS by NREL.
-Info on how to install it `here <https://weis.readthedocs.io/en/latest/installation.html>`__\ *.*
+Info on how to install it `here <https://weis.readthedocs.io/en/latest/installation.html>`_

 It is recommended to use miniforge to create conda environments and install WEIS.
-Miniforge can be obtained here <https://github.com/conda-forge/miniforge>`__
+Miniforge can be obtained `here <https://github.com/conda-forge/miniforge>`_

 .. note::